Mittelberg

-Mittelberg is a municipality and a village in the district of Bregenz in the Kleinwalsertal, in the Austrian state of Vorarlberg.
+Mittelberg (/de-AT/) is a municipality and a village in the district of Bregenz in the Kleinwalsertal, in the Austrian state of Vorarlberg.
 It is accessible by road only from Germany.

 Geography

 The largest stream in the municipality is the Breitach which originates in Baad and flows through all three villages of Mittelberg, Hirschegg and Riezlern.
 It receives water of the side streams such as Derrabach, Turabach, Bärgundbach, Gemstelbach and Wildenbach.

 The main mountains of Mittelberg include Elfer (2387 m) Bärenkopf (Allgäu Alps) (2083 m), Walmendingerhorn (1990 m), Grosser Widderstein (2536 m) and Zwölfer (2224 m).

 Kleinwalsertal is a valley that is accessible by road only from Germany.

 History

 Mittelberg was settled around 1300 by five Walser families from Tannberg coming across over the Hochalppass.
 The first houses were probably in Bödmen, a district of Mittelberg.
 The settlers inherited the land from the Swabian Counts of Rettenberg.
 The valley initially belonged to the Walser court of Tannberg but in 1563 the valley was awarded its own court in Mittelberg, which existed until 1807.

+Following the Anschluss in 1938, Mittelberg was incorporated into the Bavarian Sonthofen district (since 1972 part of Oberallgäu district) on 12 July 1938.
+On 20 September 1945, it was once again returned to Austria/Vorarlberg.